-A maintenance Span is defined as a span in ElectraNet's network that is subject to active vegetation management practices during the relevant year.
+A maintenance span is defined as a span in ElectraNet's network that is subject to active vegetation management practices during the relevant year.
 ElectraNet has included spans requiring tree trimming, removal or scrub removal, but does not include inspection or measuring of vegetation in spans.
 This is based on expert advice from ElectraNet's vegetation maintenance contractor.

-To establish the total number of maintenance spans, ElectraNet have been advised that the contractor reviewed an Access database which contains collated data from their inspector and cutting crew worksheets for the regulatory year.
-This data provided the number of spans that are actively managed by the contractor during the year.
+To establish the total number of maintenance spans, the contractor provided the number of spans that are actively managed during the year.